How does the program work?

 The SEE program is structured to provide flexibility in delivery, while achieving clear, measurable outcomes and improvement in participant language, literacy and numeracy competencies.
 It is supported by a robust performance management and quality assurance framework, including:

-- Key Performance Indicators to be met by providers which relate to participation, accurate assessment, attainment and quality
+- Key Performance Indicators to be met by providers which relate to participation,attainment, accurate assessment, quality training, and data timeliness

-- quality assurance undertaken by an independent verifier.
-The independent verification provider role includes:
+- quality assurance undertaken by a quality assurer.
+The quality assurance provider role includes:

 - conducting on-site and off-site verification of participant portfolios and claimed outcomes